abogilovic/build-travel-optimisation/README.md

 # build-travel-optimisation

 - Pathfinding using flood-fill algorithm
-- Combinatorics for smaller problem for 0% error
+- Combinatorics for less combinations <0% error>
-- Heuristic for some x% error boundary <incoming>
+- Heuristic approach for some <x% error> boundary <incoming>